 When you think about it that way, it’s easy to understand that we’ve all seen AI in healthcare.
-We’ve seen chatbots in online pharmacies, right?
+We’ve seen chatbots in online pharmacies.
 But the implementations go beyond those common occurrences.

-Are you excited to learn about 10 really interesting examples of AI being used today?
+Are you excited to learn about 10 exciting examples of AI being used today?
 We’ll mention examples from the medical industry, but we shouldn’t stop there.
-When we think about the way the technology is being used in other industry, we can fully grasp its potential.
+When we think about how the technology is being used in other industries, we can fully grasp its potential.
 But for now, we’ll stick to healthcare examples.
 From there on, you can take your research further.

 10 Great Examples of AI in Use

 Is this robot ready to go into solo practice?
 Not quite.
 The robot will not treat you.
-But it’s absolutely capable to take care of the first doctor-patient encounter.
+But it’s absolutely capable of taking care of the first doctor-patient encounter.
 It takes the patient’s information and processes it.
-Then it makes logical suggestions to the doctor, so it can help them identify the issue and proceed to adequate treatment.
+Then it makes logical suggestions to the doctor to help them identify the issue and proceed to adequate treatment.

-No; this technology is not replacing human jobs just yet.
-But it’s really helpful for doctors, and we expect to see major progress in the algorithm in the future.
+No, this technology is not replacing human jobs just yet.
+But it’s beneficial for doctors, and we expect to see major progress in the algorithm in the future.

 The robot we just mentioned – do you know where it works? – In the first-ever AI-assisted treatment center.
 It’s located in China.
 This country invests a lot of money in artificial intelligence technology.
 The plan is for the country to foster a $1 trillion AI industry by 2030.